joshuapack/htd-404/readme.txt

 * 404 pages not working?
 * Would you like to have a custom 404 page?
-* Would you like the 404 page to be dynamic or static?
+* Would you like the 404 page to be a static page?
+* Do you need to have a Wordpress CMS page as your 404 page?

 This plugin does it!